-How to Renew a PRC License/ID
+PRC License Renewal: How to Renew Your PRC License

-Updated: May 2026Na-update: Mayo 202611 min read11 minutong basahin
+Updated: June 2026Na-update: Hunyo 202612 min read12 minutong basahin

 All licensed professionals in the Philippines are required to renew their PRC license every three (3) years.
 The renewal process ensures that professionals remain competent and up-to-date in their respective fields through Continuing Professional Development (CPD).
 This guide walks you through everything you need to know about renewing your PRC Professional Identification Card.